bret99/vimrc_4_dev/README.md

-This a .vimrc config file for developing in C++, python3, bash, golang, terraform and nginx config file and html support.
+This is a .vimrc config file for developing in C++, python3, bash, golang, terraform and nginx config file and html support.

 Prerequisites: